zhijing-jin/NLP4SocialGood_Papers/README.md

 1. [Workshop] **NLP for Positive Impact**@ACL 2021 [[Website](https://sites.google.com/view/nlp4positiveimpact2021)]
    Organized by _Anjalie Field, Shrimai Prabhumoye, Maarten Sap, Zhijing Jin, Jieyu Zhao, Chris Brockett_.
+2. AAAI has the Special Track on AI for Social Impact [[Call for Papers by Sept 8, 2021](https://aaai.org/Conferences/AAAI-22/aiforsocialimpactcall/)]
-2. ACL 2021 has the new theme track "NLP for Social Good."
+3. ACL 2021 has the new theme track "NLP for Social Good."
 Accepted papers will be discussed at ACL 2021.

 3. Ethics in NLP - ACL Wiki. [[Website](https://aclweb.org/aclwiki/Ethics_in_NLP)]